-Seville Road State School offers a broad curriculum organised around the QCAR Essential Learnings and eight Key Learning Area Outcomes.
+In 2011, Seville Road State School offered a broad curriculum organised around the QCAR Essential Learnings and eight Key Learning Area Outcomes.
+We began to plan and implement teaching programs based on the Australian Curriculum.

 The Seville Road State School Special Education Program offers teaching and learning programs catered for the students and assists teachers in program modifications.